domschl/HuggingFaceGuidedTourForMac/README.md

 Within the directory `HuggingFaceGuidedTourForMac` start `jupyter lab` and load the `00-SystemCheck.ipynb` notebook.
 Use `<Shift>-Enter` to run the notebook's cells.

+> **Note:** If you started Jupyter Lab before installing Huggingface, you either need to restart the python kernel in Jupyter or simply restart Jupyter Lab, otherwise it won't find the Transformers library.

 Your should see something like this:

 ![](Resources/huggingface-transformers.png)